Marika’s Story

 In grade 8, Marika chose to educate her friends about her seizures and the appropriate first aid response.
 Unfortunately, instead of support, she was met with social isolation.
 That summer, her absence seizures progressed into tonic-clonic seizures, and by grade 10, she began experiencing focal aware seizures.
 When she required medical assistance at school, first responders were unprepared to manage her condition effectively, leaving her to rely on her parents, teachers, and librarians for support.

-She has now been seizure-free for five years.
-In September 2018, motivated by the ongoing misconceptions and stigma surrounding epilepsy, she committed herself to raising awareness and promoting education about the condition
+She has now been seizure-free for six years.
+In September 2018, motivated by the ongoing misconceptions and stigma surrounding epilepsy, she committed herself to raising awareness and promoting education about the condition.

-Marika is in her last semester at KPU, where she is a Criminology Honours student and research assistant.
-She is also a member of the Youth Advisory Committee for the B.C.
-Employment Strategy for Youth with Disabilities.
-Marika currently volunteers and works for the Society of St. Vincent de Paul B.C. and Yukon Region.
+Marika currently volunteers for the Society of St. Vincent de Paul B.C. and Yukon Region.
+She is the proud recipient of the Lieutenant Governor’s Award for Inclusion, Democracy & Reconciliation.
 She remains an active epilepsy advocate by spreading awareness through her social media accounts and by being the ESEBC’s Youth Advocate.